SomeWeekendReading/someweekendreading.github.io/_posts/2024-08-05-math-illiterate-rulers.md

 a preferred conclusion.

 People with some intellectual ability seem to me to sort into 2 tribes:
-- Math/Models/Things Tribe: those who do mathematics, models, and comparison with the objective world of things,
+- _Math/Models/Things Tribe:_ those who do mathematics, models, and comparison with the objective world of things,
   _vs_
-- Word/Story Tribe: those who get very good at _words_ and their use to persuade, inform, or command _people_ instead of things.
+- _Words/Stories Tribe:_ those who get very good at _words_ and their use to persuade, inform, or command _people_ instead of things.

 Guess which tribe thinks it has a right to rule?